davidmarkclements/overload-protection/readme.md

 This is primarily for usage when `errorPropagationMode` is `false`.
 If `errorPropagationMode` is set to `true`, we may want to instead log once the error has propagated to a handler.

+#### logStatsOnReq: false

+Set `logStatsOnReq` to `true` log the profiled stats on every request.
+In order to use this option, the `logging` option must not be `false`.
+Bear in mind that using this option will add extra pressure on the event loop in itself, so use with caution.

 ### instance.overload

 The returned instance (which in many cases is passed as middleware to `app.use`),